US Capital

 Part II: Market Failures to Maximize Social Welfare in Particular Markets and Governmental Solutions

 Why Governments are Useful: Externality Problems and Solutions.
 Externalities and Market Failures, Coasian Contracts, Pigovian taxes and subsidies.
 Applications: noise, air and water pollution, global warming, pandemics.
 Are Carbon taxes Pigovian taxes?
+(Quiz 3)

 H: 4, 5